emaicus/Rangers-and-Ruffians/docs/Book_of_Known_Beasts.md

 * __Slam Grabbed Entity:__ _2d8 + 3 Strength._ The Ogre Lord slams a grabbed entity into the ground with full force.
 They must make a D12 Dex save or drop their weapon.
 * __Hurl Grabbed Entity:__ _2d6 + 3 Strength._ The Ogre Lord Hurls a grabbed entity at a target.
 Both the entity and the target take damage.
 * __Club With Grabbed Entity:__ _1d8 + 3 Strength._ The Ogre Lord uses a grabbed entity as a club.
 Both the entity and the target take damage.
+* __Charge:__ _2d6 + 3 Strength._ In place of its movement, the ogre runs a full 15 feet in a straight line, trampling anyone in its path.
+Players may make a D14 dexterity check to jump out of the way.
+If the ogre stops in a space occupied by an entity, the entity is pushed to the side.

 __Conditional Actions:__
 * __First Turn:__ CHARGE: All nearby allies, including the Ogre Lord, get to move their full movement towards the enemy.